-In 2019, Elisheba Johnson, Inye Wokoma, Jill Freidburg, and Rachel Kessler started Wa Na Wari, a Seattle organization housed in the historically-black Central District.
-Located in Wokoma’s grandmother’s home, Wa Na Wari celebrates black artistry through events, workshops, and art exhibits.
+In 2019, Elisheba Johnson, Inye Wokoma, Jill Freidberg, and Rachel Kessler started Wa Na Wari, a Seattle organization housed in the historically-Black Central District.
+Located in Wokoma’s grandmother’s home, Wa Na Wari celebrates Black artistry through events, workshops, and art exhibits.
 I spoke with Elisheba Johnson to learn more about her artistic practice, as well as Wa Na Wari as a whole.

 Q: How did you first get started in art?

 A: I started writing poetry in middle school.
 I wanted to be the Poet Laureate of the United States—which was, you know, like who ever gets that job, but I thought it’d be cool.
 Other than that, however, I never really thought I would be in the art world.
 But something just moved me right before my senior year of high school: I was like, “I want to go to art school.”
 So I started taking every art class I could take, in school and outside of school, pulled my portfolio together, and got into Cornish College of the Arts.